marytts/marytts-wiki/UnitSelectionVoiceCreation.md

     maxPitch, minPitch : For choosing Pitch Range (Ex: Male: 50-200 | Female: 150-300)

 **MCEPMaker**
 It calculates MFCCs from Speech Wave files, using Edinburgh Speech Tools.
+For Ubuntu users: `sudo apt - get install speech - tools` For Mac OSX users: `brew install speech - tools`
 The path for this tool can be set on the general settings:

     estDir       : /your/path/to/Festival/speech_tool